-Learn how to never pay full price for anything with these 6 surprisingly easy tips!
-I use them all the time to save money and get things cheap.
+Save money and never pay full price for anything with these 6 surprisingly easy tips!

 My husband likes to jokes that the only thing that I haven’t figured out how to get a discount on is our house.
 You see, I’m one of those people that simply gets a kick out of figuring out ways to never pay full price for anything.
 It’s not that I will never pay full price, but if at all possible, I try to find a way to save money on whatever we’re buying.
 It’s just the way I’m naturally bent.